kylesuss/ubuntu-bootstrap/README.md

 #### Environments

-Environment include their language module by default.
+Environments include their language module by default.
 In order to load additional modules, add a flag using the `--modulename` convention.

 **Example:**

-> Note that additonal `-s --` flags on the curl command which allows for passing arguments and additional flags.
+> Note that additonal `-s --` flags on the curl command after `| bash` which allows for passing arguments and additional flags.

 ```shell
 $ curl https://raw.githubusercontent.com/kylesuss/ubuntu-bootstrap/master/ruby_env.sh | bash -s -- --redis